learn-co-curriculum/dsc-phase-1-project/GRP4_README.md

 ### Methods

 This project uses descriptive analysis and visualizations including trends over time.
-This provides Microsoft a useful overview of a genre's R.O.I.
+This project provides Microsoft a useful overview of a genre's R.O.I.
 The three questions explored are:

-1) What is the average ROI by genre?
-Out of our top 3-5 genres, let's take a look at best case and worst case ROI and decipher what may have influenced the success (or lack of success) a film had.
+1) Which genres should we create films in?
+Which genres provide the highest average ROI?

 2) Does the average ROI by genre follow a similar trend when compared between domestic and foreign markets?